ManelMCCS/RISC-V-emulator/README.md

 **Vector unit**: An execution unit that performs vector operations, such as SIMD (Single Instruction, Multiple Data) operations.

 **Interrupt handling**: Some RISC-V implementations support interrupts, which allow external devices to interrupt the normal execution of the processor.
 The emulator will need to include support for handling interrupts, including setting and clearing interrupt flags and handling the interrupt service routine (ISR).
+This component is responsible for handling interrupts and exceptions, and directing them to the appropriate execution units or other components of the processor.

 **Debugging support**: It is often useful to include debugging support in an emulator, such as the ability to single-step through the execution of instructions, set breakpoints, or inspect the register file and memory.

+**Control unit**: This component is responsible for controlling the operation of the processor and coordinating the activities of the other components.

 ## Requirements